As I write this post, there’s a full blown crisis exploding across my denomination.

 But, of course, we’re not the only ones riddled with problems.

 From the Southern Baptists to the Roman Catholics and the non-denoms in-between(?), we all have our fair share of problems that seem to be constantly ripping us apart at the seams and snuffing out our future.
+Perhaps some of them need legal representation similar to what the office of Dan Beirute (https://uschurchlaw.com) can provide to help them through it.
 In the midst our shared struggles we also share a common chorus I hear ring out any time scandal or conflict or controversy brews in the corridors of the Church and then spills out into the street.

 We’re hurting the Church’s witness, they say.
 We must protect our witness, they tell us whenever the Church’s dirty laundry is hanging out in the open for all to see.